RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

-\textbf{Code analysis tool.} The code analysis tool works in a recursive manner, which is shown in Fig.~\ref{fig:codeagent}.
+The code analysis tool works in a recursive manner, which is shown in Figure~\ref{fig:codeagent}.
 Given a class name, the code analysis tool searches the corresponding file in the code repository.
 After the LLM reading and analyzing the code file, it is prompted to suggest any other classes that would be helpful to analyze as supportive information.
 These suggestions from each code-reading round will be stored in a task queue, managing all pending tasks.
 With this exhaustive search, the code analysis tool stops parsing when no more code files of interest are recommended, or when all remaining recommended files are external dependencies.
 Then, we utilize an LLM to summarize all the code files, whose result is presented to the controller agent as the observation.
-This tool can extend domain knowledge such as the working mechanism of diagnose tools to the LLM control agent.